fabrice-ducos/tclbuild/README.md

 Especially, you will find the binaries under `local/bin`.

 You can copy the directories wherever you need (e.g. under `/usr/local`).
-`tclbuild` doesn't currently perform an automatic installation in system directories to avoid overwriting a working installation.
+`TacTCL` doesn't currently perform an automatic installation in system directories to avoid overwriting a working installation.

 You can test jtclsh and jaclsh (the JVM Tcl interpreters from Tclblend and Jacl) with these commands: